linstantnoodles/sublime-text-cheatsheet/work-in-progress.md

 # opening the file search panel

 fields (one)
-buttons (find, find prev, find all)
+buttons (fsadf, fsadf prev, fsadf all)

-find
+fsadf
-pretting enter will automatically do find next (moving forward in cursor)
+pretting enter will automatically do fsadf next (moving forward in cursor)

 - highlight matches (outline the matches as you're typing in realtime)

 - in selection (narrow search to text selected)
 - wrap (continue search from top when done? (the highlighing as you press enter ))
 - whole word (don't just search for the text - it needs to be a whole word (with spaces / non numerical - alphabetical characters around it))
 - *case sensitive=
 - regex (r.+x)

+fdasfasf1
 opening search and replace panel
 -

-# find and replace panel
+# fsadf and replace panel

+-
-- use buffer (show it in a new buffer)
+ buffer (show it in a new buffer)

 - show context (show two lines before and after, instead of just line text is found on)
 - whole wod